 Later, at the end of the 19th century and the beginning of the 20th century, people began to use this fabric to make lingerie such as bras and corsets, which denoted an unmistakable sensuality.

 The return of satin

 After a boom in the 19th and 20th centuries, there was a decline in their fury and use, it was more common to see it in lingerie.
 Which, thanks to technological advances, were made in a synthetic fabric similar to silk.
 All to reduce costs and thus be accessible to all.

-It was not until 2015 when the slip dress trend emerged.
+It was not until 2015 that the slip-dress trend emerged.
 And satin slowly began to enter the fashion world discreetly again.

 Today, satin not only made a comeback but also did it triumphantly.
 It is currently among the trends of use for this spring-summer season.
-The Zara brand is one of those that have it in vogue today.
+A lot of brands are responsible for it being in vogue nowadays.